These easy vegan recipes for beginners make eating a whole food plant-based diet fun, healthy, and most importantly: delicious!

 These vegan Sloppy Joes have a zingy lentil filling that tastes just as good as the meaty version.
 Put it on a toasted bun with some bread and butter pickles, and WOW!
 You’re going to love this one (promise).
 A fantastic plant-based meal for people who are on the fence about veggies, they're crowd pleasing and have a cozy, comforting vibe!
 Serve easy vinegar coleslaw (or use our best creamy coleslaw with vegan mayo).

 This vegan chickpea curry hits all the checkboxes for plant based dinner perfection.
 It’s full of plant based protein, so it will keep you full for hours.
 Packed with chickpeas, spinach, ginger, and curry powder, and it takes only 20 minutes to make.
-Serve with basmati rice.
+Serve with basmati rice or vegan naan.

 Another at the top of our easy vegan recipes, this Chickpea Salad Sandwich!
-It's a fan favorite that works for both vegetarian and vegan diets.
-Essentially a chicken salad sandwich using chickpeas, it's made of mashed chickpeas, celery, green onion, a little mayo, and a pop of lemon.
+It's a fan favorite: essentially a chicken salad sandwich using chickpeas, it's made of mashed chickpeas, celery, green onion, a little mayo, and a pop of lemon.
 We served this one up with hummus spread on both sides of the bread, and it added an extra dimension.
+Also try: Simple Chickpea Salad

 These vegan tacos are a bit outside the box, since the filling is made of quinoa!
 The quinoa filling is toasted and filled with taco spices and lime.
 Then combine it with a bell pepper slaw, spicy cashew cream, and feta cheese, and you’ve got a new level of delicious.
 Oh and pickled red onions for color and crunch!